PCA-POSC-Caesar-Association/OBI_IDO_Training/README.md

 # OBI – IDO Training
 OBI: Ontology Based Interoperability –  IDO: ISO 23726-3 Industrial Data Ontology

-Here POSC Caesar Association develop and share material related to OBI and IDO training.
+Here POSC Caesar Association develops and shares material related to OBI and IDO training.

 **Objectives** of the training are:
 - Provide necessary training of modelling and subject matter experts to enable creation of modular ontologies and reference data based on ISO 23726-3 IDO